znatri/Forest/README.md

-# Robotic Muscianship at Georgia Tech
+# Robotic Musicianship at Georgia Tech

 ## About
-This is a repository for Motion Capture and Music MIDI Generation which is part of Georgia Tech Center for Music Technology's 'Forest' project.
+This is a repository for Motion Capture and Music MIDI Generation which is part of Georgia Tech Center for Music Technology's **Forest** project.

 ## Gallery